BeamMP/Docs/docs/en/server/create-a-server.md

 !!! warning "I want to use a VPN such as RadminVPN, Hamachi, or similar."

     BeamMP does not support these VPNs, as they often cause issues.
 One of these issues is UDP traffic not being forwarded.
-To resolve this, reffer to section 1.
+To resolve this, refer to section 1.

     !!! question "But why has it worked in the past?"